 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

-Like most yoga teachers, I like to be ready with a comprehensive tool belt of pose variations to offer during class.
-I have always been interested in making my classes accessible to anyone, and I had always thought that was what I was doing.
-But when I was living and teaching in New York City, I had an experience that stumped me.
+Like most yoga teachers, I like to think I’m ready with a comprehensive tool belt of pose variations to offer during class.
+I had always thought I was making my classes accessible to anyone, but when I was living and teaching in New York City, I had an experience that changed how I think.

-In any given studio class, there are usually a few people who need a modified practice.
+In any studio class, there are a few people who need a modified practice.
 But there was one class in which everyone had their own specific needs.
 At the time, I had thought I had the best modifications in town.
-But those students were not shy about letting me know “That doesn’t work for me.”
+But those students were not shy about letting me know, “That doesn’t work for me.”

 This challenged me as a teacher.
 A lot.
 Each day, I would think, how can I learn to better help my students?
 I learned so much from my students, who became very dear to me, and their ability to ask for what they needed.
-This encouraged me to dig deeper and ultimately enroll in a yoga therapy program I had my heart set on for quite some time.
+This encouraged me to dig deeper and ultimately enroll in a yoga therapy program.

 In this program, I learned so many tools to teach yoga in a way that meets the needs of each individual.
-Following are some of the modifications that I was able to eventually share with the students in that class.
+Following are some of the variations that I was able to eventually share with students in that class.
 They made all the difference.

 Why it helps: